In Defense of Animals

-In Defense of Animals (IDA) is an animal protection organization founded in 1983 in San Rafael, California, US.
+In Defense of Animals (IDA) is an animal protection organization founded in 1983 in San Rafael, California, United States.
 The group's slogan is "working to protect the rights, welfare, and habitats of animals".

 IDA has become known, in particular, for its campaigns against animal experiments conducted by the U.S. military, and experiments in which baby monkeys are separated from their mothers.
 Journalist and author Deborah Blum has described its strategy as "pure pit bull.
 It picks a target carefully and refuses to let go".

 History

 Elliot M. Katz, a veterinarian, presided over IDA from founding of the organization in 1983 and remained President Emeritus until his death in 2021.
 Katz was a graduate of Cornell University's School of Veterinary Medicine.
 He became involved in animal rights issues when his help was sought by activists wanting to end animal experimentation at the allegedly overcrowded and unsanitary laboratories of the University of California, Berkeley.
 In response, Katz helped set up Californians for Responsible Research, which campaigned for the university to provide better care for the animals.